Updated August 2023

 While this model lends itself to greater scalability than the traditional message queue model, scaling is still limited.
 For a subscriber to access messages from partitions it needs to individually subscribe to each partition.

 Instability in message delivery can also arise because of the decoupling of the publishers and subscribers.
-For instance, subscribers may not be in sync with one another which interferes with the processing of streams at scale.
+For instance, subscribers may not be in sync with one another, which interferes with the processing of streams at scale.

 Kafka Uses Consumer Groups & Broker Retention to Join the two Models

 Apache Kafka improves on the pub/sub and message queue models by employing consumer groups and calling on brokers to retain messages.
+(Check out this post on optimizing Kafka brokers for more information.)

 In Kafka, publishers are referred to as producers, and subscribers are referred to as consumers.
 As with the pub/sub model, the producers and consumers are decoupled from one another, not having awareness of the message sender/receiver.